 Photo via Sweet and Saucy Shop

-Sweet and Saucy Shop are known for their beautiful and modern cakes representing the latest in cake trends and designs.
+Sweet and Saucy Shop is known for its beautiful and modern cakes representing the latest in cake trends and designs.
 Succulents are all over the place these days, and rightfully so!
-They have a cuteness that just won’t quit!
-From bridal bouquets to boutonnieres to wedding favors, everyone’s serving up those pale green desert cabbages.
+They have a cuteness that just won't quit.
 It makes sense the trend has made its way (literally) to wedding cakes.

 Photo via Alana Jones-Mann

-These amazing and realistic looking cactus cupcakes were created by Alana Jones Mann.
-Using buttercream, cookie crumbs and fondant, and various icing tips, including the classic leaf tip and an open star tip, she created a collection of cacti that could easily fool the eye and sit comfortably on a sunny windowsill!
-My favorite might have to be the middle one with the yellow rose perched atop it.
-Alana cut out a piece of cake into the tall shape, iced it, and covered it in fondant, anchored by the help of a toothpick to keep it upright.
+These amazing, realistic cactus cupcakes were created by Alana Jones Mann.
+Using buttercream, cookie crumbs, fondant and various icing tips, including the classic leaf tip and an open star tip, she created a collection of cactuses that could easily fool the eye and sit comfortably on a sunny windowsill.

 Photo via LolaT

 This awesome cactus is the belle of the ball.
-It was inspired by Craftsy instructor Colette Peters‘ cactus cake, found in her classic cake decorator’s resource book The Art of Cake Decorating.
-You could emulate this cake by baking a cake in a ball cake pan and using an open star tip to create the buttercream prickles.
-The kicker to this beautiful cake is the carefully placed royal icing “spikes” that come out of each prickle.
+It was inspired by Craftsy instructor Colette Peters' cactus cake, found in her classic cake decorator's resource book The Art of Cake Decorating.
+The kicker to this beautiful cake is the carefully placed royal icing "spikes" that come out of each prickle.
 Texturally, when you take a bite, you would get a nice crunch, too, along with smooth buttercream and delectable cake!